manuelangladatort/website/content/news/bbc-music-weather/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "BBC Have your say: Does the weather influence the music you listen to?"
+title: "Have your say: Does the weather influence the music you listen to?"
 summary:
 authors: []
 tags: []